Jan222333444/EasyContactForms/README.md

 You also need to implement the ``PluginFactory`` of this subproject and link it inside your implementation of the ``Plugin`` interface.

-Last step is to add the file ``de.jankorb.contactformhandler.api.Plugin`` with the full name of your Plugin implementation (including package path) inside the ``resources/META-INF/services`` directory of your Gradle or Maven project.
+Last step is to add the file ``org.easycontactforms.api.Plugin`` with the full name of your Plugin implementation (including package path) inside the ``resources/META-INF/services`` directory of your Gradle or Maven project.

 ## Contribution